prevwong/reka.js/packages/core/README.md

 ### AST-based State :zap:

-Reka's State is an AST which enables end-users to build complex UI components with features that developers are familiar with from UI frameworks such as React:
+Reka's State is an Abstract Syntax Tree (AST) which enables end-users to build complex UI components with features that developers are familiar with from UI frameworks such as React:

 ```tsx
 [